All Episodes

 I mean, these writers now, many of them have written.

-It's so she's not like lying about it.
+So she's not like lying about it.

-And I thought, man, I I wonder if what happened was these communities were making ends meet, but barely.
+And I thought, man, I wonder if what happened was these communities were making ends meet, but barely.

-That put them over the threshold to having to turn to crime or alternatives or having to work extra jobs so they're not home with their kids, you know, raising their kids, uh, spending quality time.
+And then when we had the hyperinflation in the 70s and we went off the gold standard and they weren't making any more money, but the money they had was worth less and less, that put them over the threshold to having to turn to crime or alternatives or having to work extra jobs so they're not home with their kids, you know, raising their kids, spending quality time.

 Like you used to be able to graduate high school or drop out of high school, get a job as a plumber or an electrical apprentice, and you could feed a family of four and own your house.